cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-0/index.md

 In case you want to take a look at some technical terms, go ahead and visit the section [Good-To-Know Dev Terms](/tutorials/1-tech-terms/index.md).

-Finally, so you're ready for the hands-on-exercises to come, go here for an [introduction to Docker](tutorials/5-docker-intro/).
+Finally, so you are ready for the hands-on-exercises, consult the [introduction to Docker](tutorials/5-docker-intro/).

 ## Developer Resources